The Mining Awards corruption risk assessment tool (MACRA Tool)

 The Mining Awards Corruption Risk Assessment Tool (MACRA Tool) helps its users identify and assess the underlying causes of corruption in mining sector awards – the risks that create opportunities for corruption, and undermine the lawful, compliant and ethical awarding of mining sector licences, permits and contracts.

-This tool has been used across 23 mining jurisdictions in some of the world’s most resource-rich countries, and identifies more than 80 common corruption risks.
-It has proved to be a highly effective framework to identify and assess the risk factors that create vulnerabilities to corruption at this critical stage.
+The tool has been used in over 23 countries.
+It contains 83 common corruption risks and has been endorsed by the International Council on Mining and Metals (ICMM) and cited by different organisations such as the World Bank and the Organisation for Economic Cooperation and Development (OECD).
+The MACRA Tool has proved to be a highly effective framework to identify and assess the risk factors that create vulnerabilities to corruption at this critical stage.

-The third edition includes guidance on incorporating gender-related issues to make the corruption risk assessment gender sensitive.
+The third edition includes guidance on incorporating gender to make the corruption risk assessment gender sensitive.

 This includes instructions in each step on how to collect and use gender-related data as well as a dedicated annex with supplementary guidance.
 We have also added three new gendered corruption risks to the list of common corruption risks.

 You can use the full MACRA Tool or the abridged version.

 The MACRA Tool takes approximately 12 months to complete.
 For users with the time and resources to conduct more in-depth research and to consult with a greater number of stakeholders, the original tool is recommended.
 Alternatively, an abridged version that can be done in four months is also available.